What is the rationale behind Ooka Island's leveling and organization?

 To ensure that a particular skill is truly mastered, the child is taken through the activities at each level three times, before moving on to the next level.
 If necessary, the child is directed to additional activities that will bring that particular skill to mastery.
 Without mastery, the foundation necessary for later skills will not be firmly established.

 The immediate recall of the sounds of the letters, and the manipulation of the sounds, which includes segmenting words into sounds, and blending sounds into words, is preparing a child to effortlessly decode when reading.
 These skills must be automatic (almost without thought) for reading to be fluent, smooth, and accurate.
-All of the activities in the game, in a very specific order of presentation, are leading the child to this point.
+All of the activities in the program, in a very specific order of presentation, are leading the child to this point.